ASKJA Classic #1

 There is a lot of snow in Askja this early in the summer, and the hiking trail is currently covered in snow.
 The hike to Askja Lake is around 2.4 kilometres each way on mostly even terrain, but keep in mind that hiking in snow is more difficult and takes a bit longer.
 Please make sure to bring waterproof shoes and warm clothes.

 Due to ongoing inflation in Askja caused by inflow of new magma since August 2021, Askja is being carefully monitored by scientists and you might become aware of research activity when you are in the area.
-It is not recommended to take a bath in the crater Víti as of right now, since the ph levels and acidity of the lake is high at the moment (1.5).
+It is not recommended by the National Park to take a bath in the crater Víti as of right now, since the ph levels and acidity of the lake is high at the moment (1.5).
 Temperature of the lake is around 14 degrees.

 We are used to going every single day over the summer, but on very rare occasions we might need to merge tour dates together if we don’t reach our minimum capacity.
 If this is the case with your booking, we will reach out to you and offer to move your tour to another date.
 If your schedule is not flexible, your booking will be refunded.